Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ## Get line item segments

 Get the line item segments of an EDIFACT message in order to be able to fill them.
 You can add constant values as well as strings and conditions that are to be determined via attribute mapping later.
+By getting the line item segments of an EDIFACT message, you need to specify the EDIFACT group segment that contains the LIN segment used to transfer of the message line items.
+For the D07A INVOIC, it is the SG26 group.

 #### Prerequisites